rhinospray/extract_torrents/README.md

 To install, just download to your preferred location, make executable, and edit to modify the default paths at the first lines of the script:
 * **SessionDir** is the *.sessions* directory as defined by the **session=** directive in *.rtorrent.rc*
 * **DownloadDir** is the base directory for torrent downloads as defined by the **directory=** directive in *.rtorrent.rc*
-* **OutputBaseDir** is the base directory where the .torrent files will be extracted
+* **OutputBaseDir** is the base directory where the .torrent files are to be extracted.
+It will be created if it doesn't exist.

 ### Details